 Because there are a wide range of different types of investments available in the health care industry, any time may be a good time to invest in the space.
 The key here isn’t when to invest in general, but when to invest in which types of health care stocks.

 Market Rallies and Economic Booms

 When economic times are positive and markets are rallying, cyclical health care stocks are the stocks to buy.
 Cyclical stocks ebb and flow with economic conditions.

 Cyclical health care stocks often work in multiple sectors.
 For example, according to CNBC, Apple has spent years building internal medical teams.
-These teams have developed health care software, hardware, and — most recently — health care clinics.
+These teams have developed health care software, hardware, and — most recently — health care provider locations.

 At the same time, Apple is known for some of the most successful technologies in the world.
 The company makes the iPhone, iPad, Apple Watch, and several other consumer electronics products, selling billions of dollars worth of its technology every year.

 These products are decidedly cyclical.
 Consumers are more likely to spend thousands of dollars on technology when they are secure in their jobs and have a positive outlook of the United States economy.
-As a result, an investment in Apple, or another company like it, gives you exposure to health care while allowing you to take advantage of positive economic trends.
+As a result, an investment in Apple, or another company like it, gives you exposure to the health care sector while allowing you to take advantage of positive economic trends.

 Economic Declines and Market Crashes

-If you are sick, you’re going to go to the doctor, buy medicine, and do what you can to get well as quickly as possible, regardless of economic conditions.
+If you are sick, you’re going to go to your health care provider, buy medicine, and do what you can to get well as quickly as possible, regardless of economic conditions.
 As a result, the vast majority of health care companies are noncyclical investments.